jcode5577/jcode5577/README.md

 # 💫About Me :
 🔭 I’m currently working on my github page :https://github.com/jcode5577

-🌱 I’m currently learning : in depth React
+🌱 I’m currently learning : in depth React,

   👯 I’m looking to collaborate with a good team and further my knowledge of Web Development.